Cassiebxy/STAT-184-Final-Project/README.md

 **Data Wrangling:**

 Ranking the popularity of countries, based on the amount of views they recieve.
-The highest number is the most popular.
+The highest number is the most popular, which is the United States.
 ![Rank the popularity of countries](/3.png)

 Ranking the internet speed of countries, the highest number is the highest speed.